 1. Clean your glass with hot water and use a detergent that is not oil or fat-based.

-2. Scrub the glass with a dedicated glass cleaning brush ( we prefer using a long-handle brush with a foam head).
+2. Scrub the glass with a dedicated glass cleaning brush ( we prefer using a long-handled brush with a foam head).

 - Make sure to thoroughly scrub the inside and outside of the craft beer glass.